 By registering as a user of the websites www.metsaoksjon.ee or www.maaportaal.ee, by publishing sales offers, and/or by submitting data about a sales offer, and/or by placing a bid, I confirm that I have read and consent to these Rules of the portal (hereinafter Rules), and that I shall comply with these Rules.

 1.1.
-Portal - https://www.metsaoksjon.ee and www.maaportaal.ee together, where Objects are sold in online auctions, Clients may publish sales ads, Buyers may make binding /non-binding bids, and Clients are offered other auxiliary services provided by the Portal.
+Portal – the platforms www.metsaoksjon.ee and www.maaportaal.ee together, where Objects are sold in online auctions, Clients may publish sales ads, Buyers may make binding /non-binding bids, and Clients are offered other auxiliary services provided by the Portal.
 Ads are published on the Portal in the chronological order, i.e. any add submitted earlier in time is prioritised over an add that was submitted later in time.
 Ads imported from portals interfaced with the Portal are displayed in the order of the when they were imported into the Portal.

 1.2.
 Portal Administrator – Maaportaal OÜ, registry code 14619329.